hackergadgets/Lime-AC-Case/Installation Instruction for Lime-AC-Case_Tetra.md

 ## Step 4: Install the RF cables(the hardest part).
 In this part, a Flat Round Tip Straight Tweezer could be a lot of help.

+**Notice: The stande usage of the star washers is put it inside the case. but there is not enough space for it, so put it outside the case, work fine too.**

 ![](images/tetra/IMG_2447.JPG)
 It's not much difficult to install the TX cables, just make sure not to break the "GU" filter and no cables on top of the LMS7002 and Mosfet.